mstig/ScrapeX/README.md

 # ScrapeX
-Web scraper built using MongoDB & Mongoose
-Scrape news articles and leave comments on each one
+Web scraper built using MongoDB & Mongoose.
+Scrape news articles and leave comments on each one.